smarthome-w/smarthome/docs/README.md

 - ESP8266 (nodeMCU) driver entry signals
   - manual up and manual down - the highest priority, limit switch is ignored
   - virtual up and virtual down (UP, DOWN) - the highest priority, limit switch is ignored
-  - virtual stop - stops the movement
+  - virtual stop (STOP) - stops the movement
   - automatic up and automatic down (AUTOUP, AUTODOWN) - set to the minimum or maximum position
   - perentage value - set to specific value
   - debug - share all important values to assess driver and mechanism status